RuneSchool/RuneSchool.github.io/_posts/2024-4-13-rune-school-spelling-system-faq.md

 ## Don't have the FACE merger

-If you don't have the FACE merger and instead have two distinct lexical sets of PANE and PAIN, I would suggest that you use a bindrune of ᛖ‍ᛡ for the PANE set to indicate that it is a closer monophthong and an unbound combination of ᛖᛡ for PAIN to indicate that it is the full diphthong.
+If you don't have the FACE merger and instead have two distinct lexical sets of PANE and PAIN, I would suggest that you use a bindrune of ᛖ‍ᛡ for the PANE set to indicate that it is a monophthong and an unbound combination of ᛖᛡ for PAIN to indicate that it is the full diphthong.

 ## Don't have NURSE merger